This an an archived version of the documentation for SonarQube version 4.3 and below.

 - For each project:

-- only one snapshot per day is kept after 1 day.
-Snapshots marked by an event are not deleted.
+- only one analysis per month is kept after 1 year

-- only one snapshot per week is kept after 1 month.
-Snapshots marked by an event are not deleted.
+- only one analysis per week is kept after 1 month

-- only one snapshot per month is kept after 1 year.
-Snapshots marked by an event are not deleted.
+- only one analysis per day is kept after 1 day

 - All closed issues more than 30 days old are deleted